What Is the Difference Between Mentoring and Coaching, and Why Should You Care?

 - Essential characteristics you need to look for in a coach or a mentor.

-If you are looking for support and guidance to achieve greater financial success then it is important to know the different roles a coach and mentor will play and how to select the correct service for your needs.
+If you're looking for support and guidance to achieve greater financial success, then it's important to know the different roles a coach and mentor will play and how to select the correct service for your needs.

-The distinction is clear – with coaching the client is expert, but with mentoring it is all about the mentor’s expertise.
+The distinction is clear: with coaching, the client is expert, but with mentoring, it's all about the mentor's expertise.